 1. Original Contract prices for similar work but adjusted for increased or decreased material costs.
+The prices may be adjusted for the difference in the invoiced material cost difference plus fifteen percent (15%) mark up.
+Adjustments of these prices for inflation or mark up for subcontractor work is not allowed.

 2. State-wide average unit price awarded for the item or items as listed in the Department’s annual “Summary of Contracts Awarded.”
 These prices may be adjusted for inflation using factors issued by the Office of Construction Administration.
 No mark up for subcontractor work is allowed.

-3. Average price awarded on three different projects of similar work and quantity. .
-Cost analysis of labor, material, equipment, and mark ups as allowed in 109.05.C.
+3. Average price awarded on three different projects of similar work and quantity.
+These prices may be adjusted for inflation using factors issued by the Office of Construction Administration.
+No mark up for subcontractor work is allowed.

+4. Prices computed by the Office of Estimating.

+5. Cost analysis of labor, material, equipment, and mark ups as allowed in 109.05.C.

-.
-For the cost of compensable delays as defined in 108.06, prepare a cost analysis as allowed by 109.05.D.
+6. For the cost of compensable delays as defined in 108.06, prepare a cost analysis as allowed by 109.05.D.